-This file is used to store content described by the rest of the metadata.\ hypercore SLEEP files.
-Whereas the content.\ SLEEP files describe the data stored in the actual data cloned in the Dat repository filesystem, the metadata data feed is stored inside the .dat folder along with the rest of the SLEEP files.
+This file is used to store content described by the rest of the metadata. hypercore SLEEP files.
+Whereas the content.
+SLEEP files describe the data stored in the actual data cloned in the Dat repository filesystem, the metadata data feed is stored inside the .dat folder along with the rest of the SLEEP files.

 The contents of this file is a series of versions of the Dat filesystem tree.
 As this is a hypercore data feed, it's just an append only log of binary data entries.
-The challenge is representing a tree in an one dimensional way to make it representable as a Hypercore register.
+The challenge is representing a tree in an one dimensional way (append only log).
 For example, imagine three files:

 '''

-~/dataset $ ls
+~/dataset $ 1s

 figures

 graph1.png

+graph2.png

+results.csv

 '''

-graph2.png results.csv